danielkkim1005/Digital-Humanities-100-Final-Project-Women-Representation-in-Film/README.md

 A data pipeline and analysis project examining whether the gender of a film's creative workforce — its directors and writers — correlates with on-screen gender representation as measured by the Bechdel Test, across Hollywood's production history from 1894 to 2026.

-Developed as a group project for Digital Humanities (DIGHUM), UC Berkeley, Spring 2025.
+Developed as a group project for Theory and Method in the Digital Humanities (DIGHUM 100), UC Berkeley, Summer 2026.

 ---